saahilanande/starter-portfolio/content/authors/admin/_index.md

   url: https://www.uta.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: A Master of Science in Computer Science candidate with a knack for problem-solving, passionate about developing solutions using and learning the latest object-oriented programming techniques and software engineering methodologies.
+bio: A Master of Science in Computer Science candidate with a knack for problem-solving, passionate about developing solutions using and learning the latest object-oriented programming techniques and software engineering methodologies.Extensive experience in developing web applications and microservices in MERN, PERN stack and Spring boot.

 # Interests to show in About widget
 interests: